 Apple’s Stock 2018

 An upward trend, as the name implies is characterized by going up and it can be shown with a straight line as shown below.
 This trend tells us how well the company is doing based on how steep the line looks.
 With this method, it is now possible to make comparisons in between companies by simply looking at those lines.
-Now we will show 2 stocks that offer upward trends and their “linear approximation” in blue to see how steep each one of them is.
+Now we will show 2 stocks that offer upward trends and their “linear approximation” (a single line that tries to follow the pattern) in blue to see how steep lines are.